-After doing all those burpees in Wednesdays WOD, I started thinking how worked I felt, then a light bulb flickered in my head and I got the idea for a burpee challenge.
+After doing a crap load of burpees in a recent workout, I started thinking how worked I felt, then a light bulb flickered in my head and I got the idea for a burpee challenge.
 I thought, “I’ve been on the lookout for a good challenge lately and a burpee challenge sounds joyfully painful, yet rewarding”.

 Why on earth would anyone want to do a burpee challenge?

 Burpees are a full body workout with 6 body weight movements in one, making it one of the most effective and efficient exercises on the planet.
 If you choose to accept this challenge, your reward will be increased strength, endurance, energy, stamina and a whole lot more.
 Its like Laura B. said the other day, “burpees are good for you like vitamins and kale”.